elylucas/nest-ngconf/Guide.md

 > Make sure to update `updateMission` and `deleteMission` as well.

-Now, when you submit an invalid form, you will get a proper 400 error back.
+Now, when you submit an invalid form, you get a proper 400 error back.
 In this example, we loop through the error objects and construct a string showing all the validation issues, but you could do a lot more with it.
-The errors contain the validation rule that caused the error, and the property for which the validation was applied to, so you could go more fancy in showing the errors than a simple alert modal.
+The errors contain the validation rule that caused the error and the property for which the validation was applied to, so you could go fancier in showing the errors than a simple alert modal.

 ### Authentication

 Now, let's see how we can use Authentication in Nest and protect our API endpoints.
-We will make sure that when someone calls one of our protected endpoints that they provide a token that proves who they are.
-For this sample app, the tokens will just be contrived values that we manually set, but in a real world application these would be obtained through some type of identity (login) system.
+We make sure that when someone calls one of our protected endpoints that they provide a token that proves who they are.
+For this sample app, the tokens are contrived values that we manually set, but in a real-world application these would be obtained through some identity (login) system.

 Nest provides a mechanism called Guards that function similar to route guards in Angular.
-A guard is a piece of middleware that runs before a controller gets access to the request (similar to an interceptor), and returns a boolean value that when true lets the request through, or if false, throws a 403 Forbidden response error.
+A guard is a piece of middleware that runs before a controller gets access to the request (similar to an interceptor) and returns a boolean value that when true lets the request through, or if false, throws a 403 Forbidden response error.
 In the guard, we inspect the value of the token to help determine if they should be let through or not.

-We will also setup a simple role system that will contain two roles, users and admins, and only allow these roles to do certain actions:
+We will also set up a simple role system that contains two roles, users and admins, and only allow these roles to do specific actions:

  - `GET` requests will be open to everyone with no authentication required.
  - `POST` and `PUT` requests will require a user or admin role.
  - `DELETE` requests will require the admin role.

+### Create Roles Decorator

-Let's start of by creating a `Roles` decorator that we can use on our controller methods to specify which roles we want the auth guard to check.
+Let's start off by creating a `Roles` decorator that we can use on our controller methods to specify which roles we want the auth guard to check.
 Nest makes it simple to create a TypeScript decorator for this use case.
 From the command line, issue this command:

 ```bash
 npx nest g decorator util/roles